Overtime Lawyer Allen

 Employees in Texas who have been denied overtime pay that they have lawfully earned may be entitled to “liquidated damages."
 This means the employee is entitled to collect double the amount of unpaid wages.
 Furthermore, if you win your claim, you may also be entitled to court costs and attorneys’ fees.

 When there is a conflict between the federal law under the FLSA and state law, the law that applies is the law that is most favorable to the employee.
-Dan A. Atkerson is a lawyer who can help to make certain that you are paid what you have rightfully earned.
+Our lawyer can help to make certain that you are paid what you have rightfully earned.
 While many firms handle a wide variety of practice areas, Mr. Atkerson focuses on employment law issues such as unpaid wages and wrongful termination.

 Your Legal Options